yynickel/hotspots/README.md

 Gif Here

 On the left you can see a list of all the neighbourhoods sorted by the hot score.
 Expand the neighbourhood and get a list of restaurants, clubs, or bars in that neighbourhood.
-Clicking a on a place will pop up a panel of all the restaurants information.
+Clicking on a place will pop up a panel of all the restaurant's information.
 You can then add these locations to your trip.

 Gif Here

 After you've added a few places to your trip, you can click Generate Night to see more data on these places.
-This part of the website has a recommended time for when you should arrive to maximize the ammount of people you meet.
-You can also see a bargraph here that represents how busy each location you've chosen gets at a particular point in time.
+This part of the website has a recommended time for when you should arrive to maximize the amount of people you meet.
+You can also see a bar graph here that represents how busy each location you've chosen gets at a particular point in time.

 Gif Here